LLNL/b-mpi3/README.md

 ```
 (in C++17 this is correct even if there is no copy-constructor or move-constructor)

-This syntax makes very explicit what is the operation.
+This syntax also makes very explicit what the operation really does.

 ## Communicator as an implementation detail

-Note that so far we didn't indicate how to use `mpi3::communicator` with threads, we are simply being honest of what each MPI operation is likely to perform behind the scenes regarding the (transient) state of the communicator.
+Note that so far we didn't indicate how to use `mpi3::communicator` member with threads, we are simply following the logic being transparant of what each MPI operation is likely to perform behind the scenes regarding the (transient) state of the communicator.

-In C++ it is very tempting to include a communicator to each object that requieres to perform communication to maintain its internal consistency.
+In C++ it is very useful to include a communicator to each object that requires to perform communication to maintain its internal consistency.
 Suppose we have a data that is distributed across many processes, and that we store a instance of the communicator containing these processes.
-Such class could have operations that modify its state and other that do not.
+Such class could have operations that modify its state and others that do not.
 The correct design is to mark the function in the latter category as `const`.

 ```cpp